ykkimhgu/DLIP_doc/airsim/docs/tutorial/tutorial_block.md

 # Tutorial 1: Setup Blocks Environment for AirSim

+You can set-up your own Unreal Environment with [these instructions](https://github.com/Microsoft/AirSim/#how-to-get-it).

+For this tutorial, we will use a simple block environment.

 Blocks environment is available in repo in folder `Unreal/Environments/Blocks` and is designed to be lightweight in size.
 That means its very basic but fast.

 Here are quick steps to get Blocks environment up and running: